zowe/docs-site/docs/user-guide/install-zos.md

 For users who have sufficient authority under their user ID to the z/OS instance they are installing the Zowe cross memory server into, there is a convenience script provided in `/zowe_install_dir/install/zowe-install-apf-server.sh`.

-This script will create the APF authorized load library, copy the load module, create the PROCLIB, define the `ZWES.IS` FACILITY class and giving READ access to the ZOWESVR user ID.
+- The script will create the APF authorized load library, copy the load module, create the PROCLIB, define the `ZWES.IS` FACILITY class and give READ access to the ZOWESVR user ID.

-The script will not create the PPT entry which must be done manually.
+- The script will not create the PPT entry which must be done manually.
 This is done using the steps described in step "5.
 Security requirements for the cross memory server" in [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).

-The script will not create anything for the ICSF cryptographic services.
+- The script will not create anything for the ICSF cryptographic services.
 These are described in step "6.
 ICSF cryptographic services" in [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).

-The parameters that are used to control the script are contained in the file `/zowe_install_dir/install/zowe-install-apf-server.yaml`.
-You must edit this file before running the `zowe-install-apf-server.sh` script with appropriate values.
+Because the parameters that are used to control the script are contained in the file `/zowe_install_dir/install/zowe-install-apf-server.yaml`, you must edit this file before running the `zowe-install-apf-server.sh` script with appropriate values.

 ```
 # Datasets that APF server will be installed into